kennethd/kennethd.github.io/_posts/2019-04-06-winters-research.markdown

   {:toc}

 The Winters family arrived in America with the Palatine resettlement of 1709-10.
-See also my notes on the [History of the Palatines arrival in America](/genealogy/2019/04/13/palatines.html)
+See my notes on the [History of the Palatines arrival in America](/genealogy/2019/04/13/palatines.html)

 # Direct Winters Ancestors
 ![Direct Ancestors of the Winters Line](/assets/genealogy/winters.direct.ancestors.jpg)